 Arne, the expert gardener, told me that a way to increase the chances of basil reseeding itself is to grow it inside a greenhouse as the temperature inside greenhouses generally doesn’t get as low as outside.
 However, in areas with multiple months of night frost in the winter, this likely won’t work.

 Since basil can only reseed itself and grow back in warm climates, the best way to ensure your basil harvest for the next year (even if you live in a warm climate) is to collect the seeds from your plants.
-Below, I explain the easiest way I have found to collect seeds from basil plants.
+I have another article on this link, where I explain how to do that as well as how to store the seeds.

 Read My Complete Guide to Growing and Caring for Basil